ClassicOldSong/Apollo/README.md

 Check out the [Wiki](https://github.com/ClassicOldSong/Apollo/wiki/Permission-System)

 > [!NOTE]
-> The **FIRST** client paired with Apollo will be granted with FULL permissions, then other newly paired clients will only be granted with `View Streams` and `List Apps` permission.
+> The **first** client paired with Apollo will be granted full permissions, then other newly paired clients will only be granted with `View Streams` and `List Apps` permission.
 If you encounter `Permission Denied` error when trying to launch any app, go check the permission for that device and grant `Launch Apps` permission.
 The same applies to the situation when you find that you can't move mouse or type with keyboard on newly paired clients, grant the corresponding client `Mouse Input` and `Keyboard Input` permissions.

 ## About Virtual Display